echodeltaFR/UML7/CODE_OF_CONDUCT.md

 This Code is not exhaustive or complete.
 It is not a rulebook; it serves to distil our common understanding of a collaborative, shared environment and goals.
 We expect it to be followed in spirit as much as in the letter.

-*The [https://www.ubuntu.com/community/code-of-conduct](Ubuntu Code of Conduct) is licensed under the [http://creativecommons.org/licenses/by-sa/3.0/](Creative Commons Attribution-Share Alike 3.0 license).
+*The [Ubuntu Code of Conduct](https://www.ubuntu.com/community/code-of-conduct) is licensed under the [Creative Commons Attribution-Share Alike 3.0 license](http://creativecommons.org/licenses/by-sa/3.0/).
 You may re-use it for your own project, and modify it as you wish, just please allow others to use your modifications and give credit to the Ubuntu Project!*

 ---